-Although campers should make every effort to plan their travel to Brown based on their camp start and end date, procedures are in place to accommodate 1 day early arrival and/or 1 day late departure for those campers who are traveling from long distances and need to work around flight schedules.
-The cost for early arrival or late departure is $75/night and includes room and board (Dinner is available until 7:30pm in the dining hall).
+Although campers should make every effort to plan their travel to Brown based on their camp start and end date, procedures are in place to accommodate 1 day early arrival and 1 day late departure for those campers who are traveling from long distances and need to work around flight schedules.
+The cost for additional housing is $75/night and includes room and board (Dinner is available until 7:30 pm in the dining hall).

 Learn about Traveling to Campus and Hotel Information »

 - Clothing: Shorts, T-shirts, pants, etc.